-After an initial implementation of two cloud storage providers, JDA Software later decided to consolidate its user base to one single platform, using Microsoft’s Office 365 with OneDrive.
-However, IT was given a very tight deadline of 60 days to move 1,400 users from its existing cloud storage services into the Microsoft environment.
+After already implementing two cloud storage providers, JDA Software decided to consolidate its user base to one single platform.
+They planned on using Microsoft’s Office 365 with OneDrive.
+However, IT had a tight deadline of 60 days to move 1,400 users from its existing cloud storage services into the Microsoft Environment.

-To complete the task, JDA chose a popular SharePoint and Office 365 migration tool to move their users and content.
+To complete the OneDrive migration, JDA chose a popular SharePoint and Office 365 migration tool to move their users and content.
 However, it was quickly discovered that the tool was inadequate.

 “We found that there were several major failures in terms of throughput.
-We had a very tight deadline of migrating 700 gigabytes per week, and the tool simply could not deliver that,” Fling said.
+There was a very tight deadline of migrating 700 gigabytes per week, and the tool simply could not deliver that,” Fling said.
 “We tried for several weeks, but it became apparent very quickly that we weren’t going to make our deadlines.”

 After struggling with their initial migration tool, Fling said JDA asked their consultants at Statera to seek out a different, more effective product.